Subscription Preview

 Click here to subscribe!

-Or feel free to preview these samples of our subscribers-only articles and resources:
+Or preview these samples of our subscribers-only resources and videos to get a better idea of what is included:

 The purpose of the funding pipeline worksheet is to help your organization conduct regular periodic assessments of funding and revenue streams, consider changes to anticipated and past funding patterns, and assess whether there is a risk that budgeted funding might not be realized in the near-term and intermediate-term future.
 Complete this worksheet in collaboration with your development office, senior management team, and staff to help with operational planning and stress test your organization’s anticipated funding sources.